prashanthag/webDevelopment/projects/capstone/heroku_sample/starter/README.md

     ```
     source setup.sh
     ```
-- To run the tests, there are two ways of running this project
+- To run the tests, there are two ways of running this project.
+Before this you need to clear database and run the test case otherwise you get some test cases getting failed
     - By python unittest

         ```bash